 The race cars MUST have identically designed components and features.

 T3.1.4 Machining Requirements - Development Class

-Development Class teams have two options as follows when manufacturing their cars on a CNC machine using only a 6mm diameter cutter.
+Development Class teams MUST only machine from a maximum of 4 sides, Top, Bottom and both Sides.when manufacturing their cars on a CNC machine using only a 6mm diameter cutter.